 VIII.
-CHILDREN WITH SPECIAL NEEDS
+CHILDREN WITH DISABILITIES

 The Office of Catholic Schools recognizes the beauty and potential inherent within each child.
-In an effort to foster continued growth, the school embraces the challenge to provide assistance and programs to serve children with special needs according to the resources available within/to the school.
+In an effort to foster continued growth, the school embraces the opportunity to provide assistance and services for children with disabilities according to the resources available within/to the school.
 Parents are considered an integral part of the process.